Basics Marketing Communications & Fundamentals Every Business Should be Using

 - Social channels such as Facebook, Instagram, or Pinterest

-Making your products accessible to the users at a time and place that is most convenient to them will give you a competitive advantage.
-How certain are you that you are putting the right preoduct in the right place?
+Making your products accessible to the users at a time and place that is most convenient to them will give your business a competitive advantage.

-- Do you have access to the medium or channel?
+- Do I have access to the medium or channel?
 Do you have expertise and knowledge of how these channels perform?
-Can you optimize the efficiency of these distribution channels?
+Can I optimize the efficiency of these distribution channels?

-- Where are your competitors most active?
-Were do they push their products?
-Are they utilizing a channel that you are not?
+- Where are my competitors most active?
+Where do they push their products?
+Are they utilizing a channel that I‘m not?

 Which Channels to Use